JSTOR-Labs/plant-humanities/peanut/README.md

 {#paragraph21}

 ### Multispecies Consumption: Insects, Fungi, Bacteria
 Humans, animals, and birds are not the only consumers of the peanut plant for its nutrients.
-In texts on peanut cultivation for human consumption, like _The Peanut: The Unpredictable legume; A Symposium_ published in 1951 by the National Fertilizer Association, we find the assertive presence of insects, fungi, and bacteria that feed on the peanut foliage, subterranean parts, and delicious pods.[^24] Insects like the <span eid="Q779383">Indian meal moth</span>, <span eid="Q2893450">almond moth</span>, <span eid="Q779905">sawtoothed grain beetle </span>, and <span eid="Q20165096">flour beetle</span> are observed consuming peanuts when they are in storage.
-This infestation by pests causes crop damage resulting in economic damage to producers.
+According to texts on peanut cultivation for human consumption, insects, fungi, and bacteria feed on peanut foliage, subterranean parts, and pods.[^24] Indeed, insects like the <span eid="Q779383">Indian meal moth</span>, <span eid="Q2893450">almond moth</span>, <span eid="Q779905">sawtoothed grain beetle </span>, and <span eid="Q20165096">flour beetle</span> consume peanuts when they are in storage.
+This infestation by pests causes crop damage resulting in economic loss for producers.
 <param ve-d3plus-ring-network
        url="https://raw.githubusercontent.com/KatherineMEnright/Peanut/main/D3%20Ring%20Network%20Peanut.tsv"
        center="Arachis hypogaea">